Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 There are two types of network links:
 - A **point-to-point** link consists of a single sender at one end of the link and a single receiver at the other end of the link.
-- A **broadcast link**, can have multiple sending and receiving nodes all connected to the same, single, shared broadcast channel.
+- A **broadcast link** can have multiple sending and receiving nodes all connected to the same, single, shared broadcast channel.

 The **multiple access problem** asks how to coordinate the access of multiple sending and receiving nodes to a shared broadcast channel.
 **Multiple access protocols** present solutions on how nodes can regulate their transmissions into the shared broadcast channel.

 Ideally, a multiple access protocol for a broadcast channel of rate $R$ bits per second should have the following desirable characteristics:

 1. When only one node has data to send, that node has a throughput of $R$ bps.
-2. When $M$ nodes have data to send, each of these nodes has a throughput of $R/M$ bps.
-This need not necessarily imply that each of the $M$ nodes always has an instantaneous rate of $R/M$, but rather that each node should have an average transmission rate of $R/M$ over some suitably defined interval of time.
+2. When $M$ nodes have data to send, each of these nodes has an average throughput of roughly $R/M$ bps.
-3. The protocol is decentralized; that is, there is no master node that represents a single point of failure for the network.
+3. The protocol is decentralized.
 4. The protocol is simple, so that it is inexpensive to implement.

 ### Channel Partitioning Protocols